Bridging the Imitation Gap by Adaptive Insubordination: Additional Information

-Within our \twodimlh environment we wish to train our agent in the context of Proposition \ref{prop:policy-averaging} so that the agent may learn any $f$-partial policy.
-As the \twodimlh environment is quite simple, we are able to uniquely encode the state observed by an agent using a $4^4\cdot 5^2=6400$ dimensional $\{0,1\}$-valued vector such that any $f$-partial policy can be represented as a linear function applied to this observation (followed by a soft-max).\footnote{As the softmax function prevents us from learning a truly deterministic policy we can only learn a policy arbitrarily close to such policies.
-In our setting, this distinction is irrelevant.} Within the \pd environment the agent's observed state is very simple: at every timestep the agent observes an element of $\{0,1,2,3\}$ with 0 denoting that no door has yet been chosen, 1 denoting that the agent has chosen door $d_1$ but has not begun entering the code, $2$ indicating that the agent has chosen door $d_1$ and has started entering the code, and $3$ representing the final terminal state after a door has been opened or combination incorrectly entered.
-The \textsc{MiniGrid} environments~\citep{gym_minigrid} enable agents with an egocentric ``visual'' observation which, in practice, is an integer tensor of shape $7\times7\times3$, where the channels contain integer labels corresponding to the cell's type, color, and state.
+\textbf{\twodimlh.} Within our \twodimlh environment we wish to train our agent in the context of Proposition \ref{prop:policy-averaging} so that the agent may learn any $f$-restricted policy.
+As the \twodimlh environment is quite simple, we are able to uniquely encode the state observed by an agent using a $4^4\cdot 5^2=6400$ dimensional $\{0,1\}$-valued vector such that any $f$-restricted policy can be represented as a linear function applied to this observation (followed by a soft-max).\footnote{As the softmax function prevents us from learning a truly deterministic policy we can only learn a policy arbitrarily close to such policies.
+In our setting, this distinction is irrelevant.}

+\textbf{\pd.} Within the \pd environment the agent's observed state is very simple: at every timestep the agent observes an element of $\{0,1,2,3\}$ with 0 denoting that no door has yet been chosen, 1 denoting that the agent has chosen door $d_1$ but has not begun entering the code, $2$ indicating that the agent has chosen door $d_1$ and has started entering the code, and $3$ representing the final terminal state after a door has been opened or combination incorrectly entered.

+\textbf{\minigrid.} The \minigrid environments~\citep{gym_minigrid} enable agents with an egocentric ``visual'' observation which, in practice, is an integer tensor of shape $7\times7\times3$, where the channels contain integer labels corresponding to the cell's type, color, and state.
 Kindly see~\citep{gym_minigrid,chevalier2018babyai} for details.
 For the above tasks, the cell types belong to the set of (\texttt{empty, lava, wall, goal}).

+\textbf{\textsc{PointNav}.} Agents in the \pnav task observe, at every step, egocentric RGB observations ($256{\times}256{\times}3$) of their environment along with a relative displacement vector towards the goal (\ie a 2d vector specifying the location of the goal relative the goal).
+See \Cref{fig:tasks} for an example of one such egocentric RGB image.

+\textbf{\textsc{ObjectNav}.} Agents in the \onav task observe, at every step, egocentric RGB observations ($300{\times}400{\times}3$) of their environment along with an object category (\eg ``BaseballBat'') specifying their goal.
+See \Cref{fig:tasks} for an example of one such egocentric RGB image.
+Note that agents in the \textsc{ObjectNav} task are generally also allowed access to egocentric depth frames, we do not use these depth frames in our experiments as their use slows simulation speed.

+\textsc{CoopNav}.
+At each step, each agent in \textsc{CoopNav} task observes a 14-dimensional vector, which contains the absolute location and speed of itself, the relative locations to the three landmarks, and the relative location to other two agents.